Teen arrested for allegedly cheating Foodpanda of more than S$14,000 in false refund claims

 "On Aug 21, the police received a report from the delivery company that was deceived into believing that their riders had failed to deliver a customer’s delivery orders," the Singapore Police Force (SPF) said in a news release.

 The company approved the fraudulent refund claims, the police added.
-Officers from Jurong Police Division arrested the teenager on Monday after establishing his identity.
+Officers from Jurong Police Division arrested the 17-year-old on Monday after establishing his identity.

 "Preliminary investigations revealed that he had made S$14,000 worth of fraudulent refund claims on his delivery orders which included cooked food, groceries and liquor," the police said.